integeruser/bowkin/README.md

 gef➤  c
 Continuing.
 ```
-...back to the first tmux window...
+...and back to the first tmux window...
 ```
 2.23